The history of the lighthouse

 phare grau du roi

-Charles Lenthéric, the engineer in charge of supervising the work, fell in love with Elaïs, the daughter of the contractor Charles Dupuy.
-The relationship was contested by the young woman's family because of her Protestant faith, and the engineer did everything possible to slow down the work in order to stay as long as possible with his beloved.
-Another cause of delay, but romantic this time...
+The civil engineer Charles Lenthéric, who was responsible for supervising the work, fell in love with Elaïs, the daughter of the contractor Charles Dupuy.
+The young woman’s family opposed the relationship because of her Protestant faith, so the engineer did everything he could to slow down the work in order to stay as long as possible with his beloved.
+Another cause for delay, but this time a romantic one…

-The building site had proved so difficult and painful that Charles Dupuy and his workers had nicknamed the Pointe de l'Espiguette, the cursed point.
+The construction work proved so difficult and arduous that Charles Dupuy and his workers nicknamed the Espiguette headland the cursed headland.

-In October 1868, the building was ready to receive the lighting elements that arrived from Paris.
+In October 1868, the building was ready to receive the lighting equipment arriving from Paris.
 The lighthouse was finally lit on 1 January 1869.

-Recognisable thanks to its square shape and its black colour visible from the sea, the Espiguette lighthouse has been lighting up our coast and guiding sailors for more than 150 years, with its 24-mile (45km) range and its rotating light with 3 white flashes grouped every 15 seconds.
+Recognisable by its square shape and black colour visible from the sea, the Espiguette lighthouse has been lighting up our coastline and guiding sailors for over 150 years, with a range of 24 miles (45 km) and a rotating light with three white flashes every 15 seconds.

-Assigned to the Conservatoire du littoral, the lighthouse was automated in 1980 thanks to its Fresnel lens, which celebrates its 200th anniversary in 2023, and is no longer inhabited by the keepers.
-It has been classified as a historical monument since 9 October 2012.
+Assigned to the Conservatoire du littoral (Coastal Conservation Agency), the lighthouse was automated in 1980 thanks to its Fresnel lens, which will celebrate its 200th anniversary in 2023, and is no longer inhabited by keepers.
+It has been listed as a historic monument since 9 October 2012.

 plage de l espiguette

-Over time, as the waves and the coastline silted up, the lighthouse, originally 155 metres from the sea, is now 700 metres from the shore.
-A marble plaque stating the distance of the Tower from the low water shore is sealed against one of the lighthouse's facades.
-This marker, which has become invaluable, allows future generations to determine the rate of beach advancement accurately.
+Over time, due to waves and coastal silting, the lighthouse, which was originally located 155 metres from the sea, is now 700 metres from the shore.
+A marble plaque indicating the distance of the tower from the low-tide mark is affixed to one of the lighthouse’s facades.
+This landmark, which has become invaluable, allows future generations to accurately determine the rate of beach encroachment.

-A precious part of the maritime heritage of Grau du Roi, the Espiguette lighthouse is located in the heart of a natural area that benefits from numerous environmental protections classified as a Natura 2000 zone, Petite Camargue gardoise, Petite Camargue laguno-marine and Bancs sableux de l'Espiguette.
+A precious part of Le Grau-du-Roi’s maritime heritage, the Espiguette Lighthouse is located in the heart of a natural area that benefits from numerous environmental protections, classified as a Natura 2000 site, Petite Camargue Gardoise, Petite Camargue Laguno-Marine and Bancs Sableux de l’Espiguette.

 archives du phare de l espiguette

-The lighthouse was built on the model of the Grave lighthouse in the Gironde, built in 1859, from which it takes the main features in terms of organisation and architecture.
+The lighthouse was built based on the model of the Grave lighthouse in Gironde, built in 1859, from which it borrows the main features in terms of layout and architecture.
 It is organised as follows:

-A first courtyard, partly paved and surrounded by low walls, facing the sea, provides access to the accommodation and the lighthouse.
+A first courtyard, partly paved and surrounded by low walls, facing the sea, provides access to the dwellings and the lighthouse.

-The lighthouse itself, consisting of a central tower 27m high with a square cross-section, is flanked on either side by two wings designed to house the keepers and their families who succeeded one another until the automation of the lantern in 1980 and the abolition of the post in 2000.
-On the upper part of the tower, painted black, a neo-medieval style corbel supports stone balustrades with an entablature composed of twenty brackets forming small arches.
+The lighthouse itself, consisting of a 27-metre-high square central tower, is flanked on either side by two wings designed to house the keepers and their families, who succeeded one another until the lantern was automated in 1980 and the post was abolished in 2000.
+On the upper part of the tower, painted black, a neo-medieval corbel supports stone balustrades with an entablature composed of twenty corbels forming small arches.

-A second inner courtyard, paved and enclosed by high walls, is accessible from the lighthouse and the accommodation.
-In the centre of this courtyard is the well, and a building used as annexes (initially a courtyard with toilets in the centre with the engineers' accommodation on either side), occupies the eastern end of the courtyard.
+A second paved inner courtyard, enclosed by high walls, is accessible from the lighthouse and the living quarters.
+In the centre of this courtyard is the well, and a building used as annexes (originally a courtyard with toilets and engineers’ accommodation on either side) occupies the eastern end of the courtyard.

 phare de l espiguette en travaux